awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 To resolve this issue, [make sure that all Lambda functions are in `NoContainer` mode](lambda-group-config.md#change-containerization-lambda) and start a new deployment\.
 Then, when starting the container, don't bind\-mount the existing `deployment` directory onto the AWS IoT Greengrass core Docker container\.
 Instead, create an empty `deployment` directory in its place and bind\-mount that in the Docker container\.
 This allows the new Docker container to receive the latest deployment with Lambda functions running in `NoContainer` mode\.

-For more information, see [Running AWS IoT Greengrass in a Docker Container](run-gg-in-docker-container.md)\.
+For more information, see [Running AWS IoT Greengrass in a Docker container](run-gg-in-docker-container.md)\.

-## Troubleshooting with Logs<a name="troubleshooting-logs"></a>
+## Troubleshooting with logs<a name="troubleshooting-logs"></a>

+You can configure logging settings for a Greengrass group, such as whether to send logs to CloudWatch Logs, store logs on the local file system, or both\.
+To get detailed information when troubleshooting issues, you can temporarily change the logging level to `DEBUG`\.
+Changes to logging settings take effect when you deploy the group\.
+For more information, see [Configure logging for AWS IoT Greengrass](greengrass-logs-overview.md#config-logs)\.

-If logs are configured to be stored on the local file system, start looking in the following locations\.
+On the local file system, AWS IoT Greengrass stores logs in the following locations\.
 Reading the logs on the file system requires root permissions\.

 `greengrass-root/ggc/var/log/crash.log`
 Shows messages generated when an AWS IoT Greengrass core crashes\.